-For years prior to 1982, sickness payments made pursuant to a company plan which provides for sickness and for accident disability or by labor agreements (i.e. plans providing for the accruing of sick leave based upon length of service), are not considered to be compensation.
+For years prior to 1982, sickness payments made under a company plan that provides for sickness and for accident disability or by labor agreements (i.e. plans providing for the accruing of sick leave based on length of service), are not considered to be compensation.

-However, if the employee "cashed in" his unused sick days, that payment was considered tier I and tier II compensation.
+However, if the employee "cashed in" their unused sick days, that payment was considered tier I and tier II compensation.